infinitered/cr-2024-intermediate-workshop-lessons/04-quick-actions.md

 Most of what we can do with `expo-quick-actions` is the result of the Expo Module API code inside of the package exposing the App Shortcuts / Quick Actions native API's.
 However, the package also ships with a config plugin that can make changes to the native project itself, specifically adding assets that can be used for custom icons to the native project.

 With iOS, it's typical to use SF Symbols for these icons, since they match the Operating System.
+Currently, we're using the "system" icons, of which there is just a few (check out the Side Quests below for advice on quickly switching to SF Symbols - there's a ton to choose from).
 However, with Android, any App Shortcuts can be dragged to your homescreen and treated as separate icons, so these icons should be adaptive icons, just like your app's homescreen icon itself.
 Let's add icons for each of our two app shortcuts.

 1. Add the `expo-quick-actions` plugin and configuration to **app.json** inside the `plugins` key:
 <!-- TODO: update these icons to the correct ones -->